 The sole trader and the partnership in the Philippines

-The Philippines sole trader is a type of structure registered by a single person who want to start a business in this country.
-It is the simplest form of doing business in the Philippines, however it still requires registration with the Department of Trade and Industry and must obtain a tax identification number.
+The Philippines sole trader is a type of structure registered by a single person who wants to start a business in this country.
+It is the simplest form of doing business in the Philippines.
+However, it still requires registration with the Department of Trade and Industry and must obtain a tax identification number.

-With respect to the partnership, this type of company can be categorized into general and limited partnership and requires at least two individuals or companies in the Philippines.
-This type of company must also register with the Trade Register or the Securities and Exchange Commission, if its share capital exceeds 3,000 PS.
+With respect to the partnership, this type of company can be categorized into general and limited partnerships and requires at least two individuals or companies in the Philippines.
+This type of company must also register with the Trade Register or the Securities and Exchange Commission, if its share capital exceeds 3,000 PHP.

 The Philippines corporation